jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Before we press start on the Game of Technological Life, there's something to say about the Game of Life.

 The game is a relatively accurate way to describe life's time on Earth, but not perfect.
 Specialists could highlight problems with the metaphor.
-For starters, when accessed in detail, entropy is much more complex than just "degrading things".
+For starters, when assessed in detail, entropy is much more complex than just "degrading things".
 Also, the natural laws have many exceptions, especially at the extremes of temperature, velocity, gravity (for example black holes, traveling near light speed), so are not truly "universal laws".
 However, these extremes are rarely a factor for us, and entropy's details don't change its overwhelming tendency to decompose matter.
 So it's fair to say the booklet of natural laws is all but absolute in our experiences.

 However, we should go into more detail about evolution's selection methods.

 Because natural selection isn't the only way life picks genes.
-Other mechanisms include sexual selection, where females select males for novel traits like tusks or feather color; genetic drift is when genes change randomly over time; human male pattern baldness is an example, and migration interactions, where species diverge into separate pockets but reintegrate to exchange their genes, polar and brown bears mating to create "hybrid" offspring is a current example.
+Other mechanisms include sexual selection, where mates (usually females, but sometimes both sexes) select a partner for fitness indicating traits like feather color or winning a duel, or for novel traits, which is perhaps how things like tusks got their start.
+Genetic drift is when genes change by chance, like when genetic diseases become common among isolated settlements just because the few founders had them.
+Then there's gene flow, where species once diverged into separate pockets but reintegrate later to once again exchange their genes, polar and brown bears mating to create "hybrid" offspring is a current example.

-Co-evolution is another selection mechanism.
-This happens when one species is intimately linked to the evolution of other species within the same ecosystem.
-This heavily reciprocal process can lead to the emergence of complex, interdependent communities.
-Flowering plants and their pollinators, such as bees and butterflies, is a prime example.
+Co-evolution is another.
+Here two species become each other's environment.
+They appear as partners to a casual observer, but really both apply pressure the other must continually adapt to.
+Flowers and bees shape each other over millions of years: longer nectar tubes, longer tongues, neither intending the fit.
+In the short term, the result looks like partnership, in the long term it's really just two players locked on the same board, each using the other to advance themselve.

 Epigenetics is another way to introduce new players, but with an important difference.
 Epigenetics is like a sophisticated control system for your genes.
 Imagine your DNA as a vast library, and epigenetic mechanisms are the librarians that decide which books (genes) get read and which remain closed.
-Genes therefore change how they are expressed, often by parental experiences and traumas.
-For example Dutch kids born in 1944-45 had increased obesity risk, higher rates of metabolic disorders, and altered insulin regulation as a reaction to their parents malnourishment during World War II.
-Epigenetics is nature's way of allowing organisms to not really adapt but react to their environment without rewriting their entire genetic instruction manual.
+Genes therefore never change, but can alter how they are expressed, sometimes by parental experiences and traumas.
+For example Dutch kids born in 1944-45 had increased obesity risk, higher rates of metabolic disorders, and altered insulin regulation linked to their parents' malnourishment during World War II.
+Epigenetics is nature's way of allowing organisms to mildly react to their environment without rewriting their entire genetic instruction manual.

-Epigenetics is one of the many phenotype characteristics we learned before, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
+Epigenetics is one of the mechanisms behind what we call the phenotype, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
 Two acorns growing, one in sunshine, the other in a forest shade, will grow to be two different looking trees, even if having the same genes.

-However, life experiences never change genes; only gene expressions.
-The Weismann Barrier and the Central dogma of molecular biology both show acquired knowledge and tribulations never communicate to future generations beyond slight variations in epigenetic inheritance (although some neo-Lamarckian biologists question aspects of these tenants, an example why our definition of natural laws should be open to questions).
+However, life experiences never rewrite genes; only how they're expressed.
+Biologists call this the Weismann barrier, which says the genetic germline stays sealed off from what the body learns.
+So, a lifetime of knowledge and hardship dies with you, passing on only through the narrow channel of epigenetic inheritance.
+Even that is contested: some neo-Lamarckian biologists push back, which is a healthy reminder why our "laws" should stay open to question.

 So, from the other selection methods, to epigenetics and other phenotype developments, there are many other ways to introduce new genes and variations.
 However, each and every player must still harvest enough resources to procreate.
 That's why our "coach" uses natural selection, because it is by far the dominant way evolution validates its players/clay/genes.